JMRMEDEV/Kinectronics/README.md

 ## Special Thanks

-I want to scpecially thank to:
+I want to specially thank to:

 - [Vangos Pterneas](https://github.com/Vangos) because of its great labor on explaining Kinect, its features and making a great job with this technology through the years.
 His work was a great inspiration for this project.
 You can visit his [site](https://pterneas.com/).
 - [Josué Martínez Buenrrostro](https://github.com/josuemb) my beloved father, who in terms of software developing, is a great inspiration and teacher for me.